Subito-it/SBTUITestTunnel/Documentation/Usage.md

 app.stubRequestsRemoveAll() // or remove all active stubs
 ```

-A second stub initializer is availabel that automatically removes the stub after a certain number of times that the request is matched.
+A second stub initializer is available that automatically removes the stub after a certain number of times that the request is matched.

 ```swift
 let stubId = app.stubRequests(matching: SBTRequestMatch.url("google.com"), response: SBTStubResponse(response: ["key": "value"], removeAfterIterations: 2)